alextidd/target.gene.prediction.package/README.md

 ## Package data

-This package will both use reference genomic annotation datasets and user-provided trait-specific datasets.
+This package will use both reference genomic annotation datasets and user-provided trait-specific datasets.

+### Reference data

-### Internal reference data
+#### Internal reference data

 Smaller reference datasets (`ChrSizes`, `TSSs`, `exons`, `introns`, `promoters`) are stored internally as parsed objects in `R/sysdata.R`.
 They are accessible when the package is loaded, but not visible due to lazy loading.
 The reproducible code to generate these objects is in `data-raw/sysdata.R`.

-### External reference data
+#### External reference data

 Larger reference datasets are stored as local files in `reference_data/data/`.
 These are too large to upload to GitHub and would make the package too bulky, so they will be published in a directory to be downloaded alongside the package.
 The reproducible code to generate these files is in `/working/lab_georgiat/alexandT/tgp/reference_data/data-raw/`